-As more and more Americans get vaccinated against the COVID-19 virus, it is once again becoming safe for you to leave your home.
+As more and more Americans are getting comfortable with traveling again, more people are heading out to tour the country on vacation.
 As a result, more and more state restrictions are being lifted to allow their residents to once again get out in the world.
-With this newfound freedom, the first item on many folks’ wish list is to travel again.
+With this newfound freedom, the first item on many folks’ wish lists is to travel again.
 As a result, airline seats are getting booked and the roadways are beginning to return to their prior traffic levels.

 So if you are ready to travel and are an avid CBD or Delta 8 THC user, you may be concerned about certain aspects of traveling with your product.
 What would be the safest to bring?
 Will I run into any legality issues going from one state to another?
 With these questions in mind, here are some tips on traveling with CBD and Delta 8 THC products.

 Traveling with CBD and Delta 8 THC Products

 Our first suggestion for travel with your favorite CBD or Delta 8 THC product is irrelevant to the type of travel you choose.
 Whether it be by airplane, car, bus, or train, we suggest that you do not travel with any of our hemp flowers, prerolls, or kief.
 The reason for this is that these products may be mistaken for marijuana.
 Even if you bring them in their original packaging, the product looks and smells too similar to marijuana and may cause you issues when going through security at the airline or other transport company, or if you are pulled over while driving.

 Instead, we suggest that you bring one or more of The Hemp Doctor’s tincture, CBD softgel, balm, or our CBD edible products – pretty much anything but the hemp flower that could be confused with marijuana.
 Each of these products comes in a clearly labeled container that will serve to prove that the contents are, indeed, CBD or Delta 8 THC.
 Along those lines, be sure to keep your products in their original container when traveling to avoid suspicion.